techspence/Xymon-VMSnap/README.md

 `sudo apt-get install -y powershell`

-**6. Start PowerShell, very that it runs**
+**6. Start PowerShell, verify that it runs**

 `pwsh`

 # Installing PowerCLI

-1. Open a terminal in linux and run pwsh to start Powershell
+1. Open a terminal in linux and run `pwsh` to start Powershell

 2. Open a terminal and run the following command, select Y at the prompt to continue